Dysexecutive syndrome: Causes

 The most frequent cause of the syndrome is brain damage to the frontal lobe.
 Brain damage leading to the dysexecutive pattern of symptoms can result from physical trauma such as a blow to the head or a stroke or other internal trauma.

-It is important to note that frontal lobe damage is not the only cause of the syndrome.
-It has been shown that damage, such as lesions, in other areas of the brain may indirectly affect executive functions and lead to similar symptoms (such as ventral tegmental area, basal ganglia and thalamus).
+Frontal lobe damage is not the only cause of the syndrome.
+It has been shown that damage, such as lesions, in other areas of the brain may indirectly affect executive functions and lead to similar symptoms (e.g., ventral tegmental area, basal ganglia and thalamus).
 There is not one specific pattern of damage that leads to DES, as multiple affected brain structures and locations have led to the symptoms.
 This is one reason why the term frontal lobe syndrome is not preferred.

 Diagnosis

 Assessment of patients with DES can be difficult because traditional tests generally focus on one specific problem for a short period of time.
 People with DES can do fairly well on these tests because their problems are related to integrating individual skills into everyday tasks.
 The lack of everyday application of traditional tests is known as low ecological validity.